realworldocaml/book/en/runtime-memory-layout.md

 ## The representation of OCaml values

-So far, we've described the overall memory layout, but not what the contents of each block contains.
-Every OCaml variable points to a `value` at runtime, which is a single memory word that is either an integer or a pointer.
-The OCaml runtime needs to understand the difference between the two so that it can follow pointers, but not integers (which directly hold the value and don't point to anything meaningful).
+We've described the overall memory layout, but not what the contents of each block contains.
+Every OCaml variable points to a `value` at runtime.
+A value is a single memory word that is either an integer or a pointer.
+The OCaml runtime needs to understand the difference between the two so that it can follow pointers to look for more values, but not integers (which directly hold the value and don't point to anything meaningful).

-If the lowest bit of the block word is non-zero, the value is an unboxed integer.
+Values use a single tag bit the word to distinguish integers and pointers at runtime.
+The value is an integer if the lowest bit of the block word is non-zero.
 Several OCaml types map onto this integer representation, including `bool`, `int`, the empty list, `unit`, and variants without constructors.

-Integers are the only unboxed runtime values in OCaml, which means that they can be stored directly without having to allocate a wrapper structure that will take up more memory.
-They can also be passed directly to other function calls in registers, and so are generally the cheapest and fastest values to use in OCaml.
+Integers are unboxed runtime values in OCaml, which means that they can be stored directly without having to allocate a wrapper block that will take up more memory.
+They can also be passed directly to other function calls in registers, and are generally the cheapest and fastest values to use in OCaml.

-If the lowest bit of the `value` is zero, then the value is a memory pointer.
+The value is treated as a memory pointer if the lowest bit of the `value` is zero.
+A pointer value is stored unmodified since pointers are guaranteed to be word-aligned with the bottom bits always being zero.
+The next problem is distinguishing between pointers to OCaml values (which should be followed by the garbage collector) and C pointers (which shouldn't be followed).

-A pointer value is stored unmodified, since pointers are guaranteed to be word-aligned and so the bottom bits are always zero.
-If the pointer is inside a memory chunk that is marked as being managed by the OCaml runtime, it is assumed to point to an OCaml block (see below).
+The mechanism for this is simple, since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
+If the pointer is inside a heap chunk that is marked as being managed by the OCaml runtime, it is assumed to point to an OCaml value.
 If it points outside the OCaml runtime area, it is is treated as an opaque C pointer to some other system resource.

 <note>
 <title>Some history about OCaml's word-aligned pointers</title>